-In addition to posting proactive stories on Facebook and Twitter, social media is now also used as a customer service channel, where we can respond directly to customers' questions, comments or complaints.
+In addition to posting proactive stories on Facebook, Twitter, LinkedIn, Nextdoor, and You Tube social media is now also used as a customer service channel, where we can respond directly to customers' questions, comments or complaints.

 Customer enquiries are currently dealt with via the Communications team but in future this area of social media may fall to the Customer Services team.
+The new CRM may also affect how direct messages are answered by the Council and by whom.